2012 Karjala Tournament

-The 2012 Karjala Tournament was played between 7–10 November 2012.
+The 2012 Karjala Tournament was played between 7 and 10 November 2012.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in the Turkuhalli in Turku, Finland, and one match in the TipSport Arena in Prague, Czech Republic.
 The tournament was won by Czech Republic for the first time.
 The tournament was part of 2012–13 Euro Hockey Tour.